Optimal Control of an Epidemic with Intervention Design: Dynamic Optimization

 \subsubsection{Moreau--Yosida regularization: linking soft and hard constraints}

 We now rigorously link the two problems.
-The hard constraint set $C$ can be represented by the extended-value indicator function $\iota_C(x)$.
+The hard constraint set $C=\{x\in[0,1]^3:\ i\le I_{\max}\}$, as defined in Section~\ref{subsec:problem_formulations}, can be represented by the extended-value indicator function $\iota_C(x)$.
 Pointwise in the scalar variable $i$, the Moreau--Yosida envelope of the scalar indicator $\iota_{(-\infty,I_{\max}]}(i)$ with parameter $\varepsilon>0$ is defined as:

 Our penalty term $\kappa\psi(i)$ corresponds exactly to this envelope with parameter $\varepsilon=(2\kappa)^{-1}$.
 This implies that as $\kappa\to\infty$, the penalty term epi-converges to the indicator function of the hard constraint.